The Airfield Room

 Lingering in the Airfield Room and learning about the famous Crail airfield is a must for almost every visitor to our Museum.
 Through artefacts, memorabilia and photographs you can find out more about its fascinating history.

-Opening in July 1918 and with just grass runways the aerodrome was used by aircraft such as the Avro 504K and Royal Aircraft Factory FE2b during its brief life as a Naval Air Station.
-The airfield was closed in 1919 and lay dormant until the Second World War.
+Opening in July 1918 and with just grass runways, the aerodrome was used by aircraft such as the Avro 504K and the Royal Aircraft Factory FE2B.
+It was built for the Royal Flying Corps (RFC) by Laing as a training facility but closed in 1919 and the land returned to the farmers.

 The Royal Navy commissioned the airfield on 1 October 1940 as HMS Jackdaw for use as a Torpedo Attack Training School, using aircraft such as Fairey Albacores and Fairey Swordfish.